-Fill a quart jar with cold water.
-Then bundle 1 oz. of herb in cheesecloth and slightly moisten the bundled herb with water.
-Submerge the bundle just below the water in the jar.
-Drape the tied end over the lip of the jar and secure by loosely screwing on the jar's lid.
-Allow to infuse overnight.
-Remove bundle and enjoy!
+- Fill a quart jar with cold water.

+- Bundle 1oz of herb in cheesecloth.

+- Slightly moisten the bundled herb.

+- Submerge the bundle just below the water in the jar.

+- Drape the tied end over the lip of the jar.

+- Secure by loosely screwing on the cap.

+- Allow to infuse overnight.